whatsupmailbox/whatsupmailbox.github.io/_posts/2015-11-24-Birchbox-Limited-Edition-Charmed-Life-Box-Review-Coupon.md

 <DD>Value $25</DD>
 </DL>

 <p>Petite vases make a great addition to any room and will fit any single our double flower buds.
-I especially love the combination of white and gold, best combo ever!</p>
+I especially love the combination of white and gold, my favorite combo ever!</p>

 <br>